VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 Some doctrines (e.g., baptism) may be secondary salvifically but primary ecclesially.
 This means that while disagreement on baptism does not necessarily exclude someone from salvation, it may require separation at the level of church membership or leadership.
 The Bible permits flexibility on some matters within the universal church while still requiring clarity and consistency within the local church.

+**Practical Application:**
-A local church must have a coherent practice.
-It cannot baptize infants on Sundays and believers only on Wednesdays.
-But a Baptist church can recognize that Presbyterian Christians are genuine believers, even while maintaining that they are wrong about baptism.
+- A local church must maintain coherent, consistent practice.
+A congregation cannot simultaneously practice infant baptism and restrict baptism to professing believers only.
+- But a Baptist church can recognize Presbyterian Christians as genuine believers while maintaining that they are wrong about baptism.
+- Denominations are often legitimate expressions of secondary differences maintained for clarity and coherence.
+- Partnership in ministry requires shared ecclesial commitments, not just salvific agreement.

+**Other examples of dual-level doctrines:**
+- Church government (elder-led vs. congregational)
+- Eschatology (amillennial vs. premillennial)
+- Continuationism vs. cessationism (regarding spiritual gifts)

+These warrant denominational distinction and may limit certain partnerships, but do not constitute false gospels or grounds for treating someone as unsaved.

 ### 4. Hermeneutical Integrity